rob-luke/Neuroimaging.jl/docs/src/coord/examples.md

 * https://www.fieldtriptoolbox.org/faq/coordsys/

 This package currently supports `SPM`, `BrainVision`, and `Talairach` coordinates and conversion.
-Additionaly, an `Unknown` coordinate system can be used if you don't know how your locations are mapped.
+Additionally, an `Unknown` coordinate system can be used if you don't know how your locations are mapped.

 !!! note "Refactoring in progress"